Neo23x0/Loki/README.md

 # Use LOKI on Mac OS X (Or later) or Linux

-- Initialize a python virtual enviroment for loki.
-To do this you have to make sure you have the python module `venv` then run `sudo python -m venv path/to/venv` where `path/to/venv` is the path to your virtual enviroment.
-Test your virtual enviroment by running `sudo path/to/venv/bin/python --version`.
+- Initialize a Python virtual environment for loki.
+To do this you have to make sure you have the Python module `venv` then run `python -m venv path/to/venv` where `path/to/venv` is the path to your virtual environment.
+Test your virtual environment by running `path/to/venv/bin/python --version`.
-- Upgrade your virtual enviroment modules for `pip`, `setuptools` and `wheel` by running `sudo path/to/venv/bin/python -m pip install --upgrade pip setuptools wheel`.
+Upgrade your virtual environment modules for `pip`, `setuptools`, and `wheel` by running `path/to/venv/bin/python -m pip install --upgrade pip setuptools wheel`.
-- Install libraries ```sudo path/to/venv/bin/python -m pip install colorama yara-python psutil rfc5424-logging-handler netaddr```
+- Install libraries ```path/to/venv/bin/python -m pip install colorama yara-python psutil rfc5424-logging-handler netaddr```
-- Run loki-upgrader.py ```sudo path/to/venv/bin/python path/to/loki/loki-upgrader.py``` where `path/to/loki` is the path of the Loki repository.
+- Run loki-upgrader.py ```path/to/venv/bin/python path/to/loki/loki-upgrader.py``` where `path/to/loki` is the path of the Loki repository.
 - Run loki ```sudo path/to/venv/bin/python loki.py```

 # Yara sources